Marilena Kitromilis: 2022–23 season

 Kitromilis began this season with an injury to her left knee.
-After finishing ninth at the 2022 U.S. Classic, Kitromilis was invited to make her Grand Prix debut.
-Despite the pain in her knee, she finished eleventh at the 2022 Skate America.
-At this point, she refocused on the rehab for her injury.
-Kitromilis then competed at the 2022 CS Warsaw Cup, and the 2022 CS Golden Spin before going to Latvia for the 2022 Latvia Trophy, where she placed third overall.
+After finishing ninth at the 2022 U.S. Classic, Kitromilis made her Grand Prix debut at 2022 Skate America.
+Despite the pain in her knee, she competed and finished eleventh.
+Kitromilis then competed at the 2022 CS Warsaw Cup and the 2022 CS Golden Spin before going to Latvia for the 2022 Latvia Trophy, where she placed third overall.